 Denali National Park.
 In Alaska, vast distances, lack of roads, abundant snow cover, and small dispersed populations make snow machine use ubiquitous.
 In general, national parks in Alaska allow snowmobile access under the provisions of the Alaska National Interest Lands Conservation Act (ANILCA, P.L.
 96-487).
 However, access to the 2 million acres formerly known as Mt.
 McKinley National Park (now the core of Denali National Park) has been an issue.
 Prior to passage of ANILCA (1980), snowmobiles had been banned from this park.
-In 1999, the Park Service reinstated this policy, banning snowmobiles first on a temporary and later on a permanent basis.
-Litigation regarding access to Denali was initiated by snowmobile user groups, but was withdrawn in June 2001, on the assumption that legislation would be introduced to address the issue.
+In 1999, the Park Service reinstated this policy, banning snowmobiles first on a temporary and later on a permanent basis.8 Litigation regarding access to Denali was initiated by snowmobile user groups, but was withdrawn in June 2001, on the assumption that legislation would be introduced to address the issue.
 Legislation (H.R.
 4677 / S. 2589, 107th Congress) was introduced in the spring of 2002 that would have allowed access to some portions of the old Park, while continuing the ban elsewhere.
-No action was taken on these bills, however, and as of July 2004, similar legislation has not been introduced in the 108th Congress.
+No action was taken on these bills, however, and similar legislation was not introduced in the 108th Congress.

-&lt;sup>5(...continued)
+5(...continued)